Anna Macleod: Family

+She showed an interest in her family's genealogy, research on which she had started.

+Education and profession

 Macleod was educated at Invergordon Academy and Edinburgh Ladies' College.
-In 1939 she graduated from University of Edinburgh with a BSc with honours in botany.
+In 1939 she graduated from the University of Edinburgh with a BSc with honours in botany and was awarded the Anderson Henry Prize in Botany for her essay on “The plant ecology of Colonsay”.
 She joined the faculty of Heriot-Watt University in 1945, where she remained until her retirement in 1977.
 She returned in 1951 to the University of Edinburgh to study for her PhD.
 In the late 1960s, she was awarded a Doctor of Science, from the university, for a thesis on the germination of barley.

 In 1961, together with Leslie Samuel Cobley, she co-edited "Contemporary Botanical Thought", published by Oliver and Boyd.
 She edited the Journal of the Institute of Brewing from 1964 to 1976, and she was the first female President of that organisation (now the Institute of Brewing and Distilling), from 1970 to 1972.
 In 1975, she was appointed Professor of Brewing at Heriot-Watt University.
 In 1976, she was the recipient of the Horace Brown medal.
 She retired in 1977, as professor emeritus.

+During her time at Heriot-Watt University, Macleod supervised the PhD work of Sir Geoff Palmer.

-In 1993, Heriot-Watt University awarded her an honorary Doctorate of Science for her discovery of gibberellic acid, which was an advantage for the maltsters, as it shortened the malting process.
+In 1993, Heriot-Watt University awarded her an honorary Doctorate of Science for her discovery of gibberellic acid, which was a great advantage for the maltsters, as it shortened the malting process.
 At that occasion, the Dean of the Faculty of Science, Professor Philip G. Harper, mentioned that Macleod's association with the brewing industry puts her in the same fraternity as other scientists, such as James Watt (power), Louis Pasteur (pasteurisation), Peter Griess (colour chemistry), Joseph Williams Lovibond (colour physics), Gosset (statistics) and the man after whom the medal was named.
 He said that she was recognised nationally and internationally with distinction as a university teacher, scholar, scientist, technologist and as a brewer.

-One of her PhD students, Geoff Palmer, first worked with her on the research of barley and they published numerous papers together.
-He then became her successor at the Heriot-Watt University and in 2021 became the Chancellor of the same university.

 Death and legacy

-Anna Macleod died at St Raphaels, Edinburgh on 13 August 2004.
+Anna Macleod died at St Raphaels, Edinburgh on 13 August 2004, possibly of sepsis.

 Heriot-Watt University's Edinburgh campus has a residence hall named in her honour.

 Heriot-Watt University's International Centre for Brewing and Distilling (ICBD), as it is now called, started the Anna Macleod Scholarship with a financial gift she had bequeathed to that University in her will.